AMIT-Coders/Task-Management-Application-intern-task/README.md

 ## Submission

 - **GitHub Repository:**
-  - Submit your project via a GitHub repository.
+  - Submit your project via this GitHub repository.
   - Include a `README.md` file with setup instructions and any other relevant documentation.

 ## Timeline